apollographql/apollo/docs/source/tutorial/introduction.md

 we're skipping "Hello World" in favor of an example that's closer to "Real World", complete with authentication, pagination, testing, and more.

+Each section should take about 10-15 minutes (except the final section, which is closer to 20).

 Ready?
 Let's dive in!

 ## What we'll build